cjmet/CodeKy_SDM24/README.md

 ---
 ### BLOG

+#### 240626 - Pet Store Part 2
+* Added UserInput.cs for user input of a Kitten Food.

 #### 240624 - Pet Store Part 2
 * Updated main input logic to a switch statement
 * Added the initial ProductLogic.cs